noahpodgurski/BlackjackAI/README.md

 # BlackjackAI
-Train AI to play Blackjack
+Machine Learning AI learns to play Blackjack

 # How to run
 1. Run `BlackJackAI.py`